StirlingLabs/Teximp.Net/README.md

 **The latest release can be downloaded via  [NuGet](https://www.nuget.org/packages/TeximpNet/).**

 ## Introduction ##
 This is the official repository for **TeximpNet**, a cross-platform .NET wrapper for the [FreeImage](http://freeimage.sourceforge.net/) and [Nvidia Texture Tools](https://github.com/castano/nvidia-texture-tools) libraries.
-This wrapper combines functionality from both unmanaged libraries to provide a single, easy to use API surface to import, manipulate and export images.
-The general motivation is to process textures for graphics applications, so there is an emphasis on using the Nvidia Texture Tools library for compression and mipmap chain generation.
+This wrapper combines functionality from both native libraries to provide a single, easy to use API to import, manipulate and export images.
+The primary motivation is for this library to power (offline) content pipelines to import and process textures for graphics applications, such as compressing them to GPU formats and generating mipmap chains.
+Although the library can be used at runtime to enable your users to import/export image files just as easily.

-P/Invoke is used to communicate with the C-API's of both native libraries.
-The managed assembly is compiled as AnyCpu and the native DLLs are loaded dynamically for either 32 or 64 bit applications.
+P/Invoke is used to communicate with the C-API of the native libraries.
+The managed assembly is compiled as **AnyCpu** and the native binaries are loaded dynamically for either 32 or 64 bit applications.

 The library is split between two parts, a low level and a high level.
 The intent is to give as much freedom as possible to the developer to work with the native libraries from managed code.